grilloandrea6/mobile-robotics-project/README.md

 The main difference with the code used during the exercise session, is that in that case the routine has been run on the Thymio using the Aseba transpiler.
 To integrate the obstacle avoidance in the whole project, the routine is run in Python on the computer.
 For this reason, the communication latency has to be taken into account, and this leads to the necessity to tune the sampling time in an effective way, as will be explained after.

 The weights of the two neurons have been tuned empirically by trial and error.
-One interesting detail to note is that for the central sensor two different weigths have been chosen for the left and right wheel.
+One interesting detail to note is that for the central sensor two different weights have been chosen for the left and right wheel.
 This is because otherwise the Thymio could get blocked in case of an obstacle exactly in front of the robot and perpendicular to the longitudinal line of the Thymio.
 By setting asymmetrical weights, the Thymio will rotate and not get blocked in this situation.